Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we propose a versatile approach to clinical text data generation using LLMs.
+In this work, we study clinical text data generation using LLMs.
 We thoroughly assess existing methods for clinical data generation and identify issues including distribution shifts and limited diversity.
-To tackle these challenges, we introduce {\ours}, a new framework that leverages clinical knowledge from non-parametric KGs and parametric LLMs.
-This knowledge empowers data generation by utilizing clinical topic knowledge and real-world writing styles in domain-specific prompts.
-Our extensive empirical evaluations across 7 clinical NLP tasks and 16 datasets, comparing to 9 baseline methods, consistently show that {\ours} improves task performance, aligns closely with real data, and enhances data diversity.
-We expect this approach can be seamlessly incorporated into a broad suite of clinical text tasks to advance clinical NLP research.
+To tackle these challenges, we introduce {\ours}, a framework that leverages clinical knowledge from non-parametric KGs and parametric LLMs.
+This empowers data generation by utilizing clinical topic knowledge and real-world writing styles in domain-specific prompts.
+Our extensive empirical evaluations across 8 clinical NLP tasks and 18 datasets, compared to 10 baseline methods, consistently show that {\ours} improves task performance, aligns closely with real data, and enhances data diversity.
+We expect {\ours} can be seamlessly incorporated into a broad suite of clinical text tasks to advance clinical NLP research.